-We recently published a report of a family with an unusual language ability; they can voluntarily speak backwards.
-Genetic sequencing revealed a rare change in the genetic sequence that was only found in family members with the ability to speak backwards (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4738289/).
+For the last few years, we have been researching the genetic basis of an unusual language ability; the ability to voluntarily speak backwards.
+Genetic sequencing in one family with this skill revealed a rare change in the genetic sequence.
 We are characterising the effects of this coding change upon protein function to try to link the change at the genetic sequence to a neurological mechanism that might explain their exceptional memory.
-We are looking for additional individuals who can speak backwards.

-This project is in collaboration with researchers at KU Leuven, University of Novi Sad, University of Belgrade, University of Szeged, Oncology Institute of Vojvodina and with the Bermudez-Diaz lab at Brookes.
+This project is in collaboration with researchers at KU Leuven, University of Novi Sad, University of Belgrade, University of Szeged, Oncology Institute of Vojvodina and with the Bermudez-Diaz lab at Oxford Brookes University.